 In a previous blog, we looked at how Enterprise Content Management (ECM) is transitioning to become content services.
 It’s a change driven as much by a new way of thinking about information management as it is about new technologies.
-While ECM focused on the preservation and protection of content, content services build on that and use innovative technology advances to extend the focus to include information access, sharing and collaboration.
+While ECM focused on the preservation and protection of content, content services build on that and use innovative technological advances to extend the focus to include information access, sharing and collaboration.

 Bottom line: The era of trying to implement a monolithic, enterprise-wide ECM platform for the all-inclusive control of content is over.
 While the objective is still necessary, the traditional approach was too unwieldy and complex to work consistently.
 Everything from scope to training took too long and rarely met organizational needs.
-And the growth of vast new pools of digital information have just made the idea even more untenable.
+And the growth of vast new pools of digital information has just made the idea even more untenable.

 ECM is dead.
 Long live ECM.

 So, with the capabilities of ECM now living on in a new model, just what are content services and how can your company benefit?
 Gartner’s new definition for this market is as follows: “A content services platform is a set of services and microservices, embodied either as an integrated product suite or as separate applications, that share common APIs and repositories, to exploit diverse content types and to serve multiple constituencies and numerous use cases across an organization.”